Letting Editors Create Web Interfaces Utilizing Data

 Adding the data class and editing configuration definitions

-Now that everything is prepared, we can elaborate on and finally define our Employee data class.
-Its purpose is to facilitate access to the employee data, and pass it to the app via the datalocator attribute of our “DataListWidget”.
+Now, let’s elaborate on and define our Employee data class.
+Its purpose is to facilitate access to the employee data, and pass it to the app via the datalocator attribute of the “DataListWidget” instances.
 In other words, a data class serves the Scrivito SDK as an interface to the data source.
 Whenever a component of your app makes use of a datalocator attribute, the SDK relies on the callback routines implemented in the corresponding data class to fetch (get), list (index), create, update, or delete the pieces of data concerned.

 The above call to Scrivito.provideDataClass yields our Employee data class.
 Its get callback returns the record referenced by the id passed in.